 Has someone said something unkind about you?
 Instead of letting it fester, don’t let it go to your head.

 Recognize that people can be mean.
 That same person probably won’t remember what they said in about ten minutes.
-Plus, what they said reflects who they are as a person.
-If you think about it, it actually has very little to do with you.
+Plus, what they say reflects who they are as a person.
+If you think about it, it has little to do with you.

 In other words, their perceptions of you come from deep inside of them.
 And you’re not responsible for how they feel or what they think, neither can you change it.
 So, why waste your time fretting over something you have no control over?